Table of Contents

 It is still a tremendous problem throughout the world.
 According to the Middle for Disease Control and Prevention, in 2013, there remained 1.5 million tuberculosis-related deaths worldwide.
 The Lung Association lasts its work today to raise awareness of TB and fund TB research.

 “TB control in the US is a success story that highlights the importance of education and funding of promising research,” said Harold P. Winner, National President and CEO of the American Lung Association.
 “Trudeau’s legacy is the power to connect with people and communities to recognize that something must remain done to save lives.
-The Lung Association continues to do so today, as our work to support lung health remains not done yet.
-For example, lung cancer is the number one cancer that kills both women and men.
-Therefore, the American Lung Association has made defeating lung cancer a strategic imperative for the organization.”
+The Lung Association continues to do so today, as our work to support lung health has not yet been done.
+For example, lung cancer is the number one cancer that kills equally women and men.
+Therefore, the American Lung Association has ultimately defeated lung cancer, a planned authoritative for the group.”

 Just As Tuberculosis Remained A Major Health Danger In The Early 20th Century,

 We now face the threat of lung cancer.
-And also, once again, the Lung Association has taken action.
-To raise awareness and fund research for lung cancer treatment, the Lung Association has launched the LUNG FORCE initiative and doubled its investment in lung cancer research.
+Once again, the Lung Association has taken action.
+To raise consciousness and fund investigations into lung cancer treatment, the Lung Association has launched the LUNG FORCE initiative and doubled its investment in lung cancer research.

 Also read: https://www.smarthealthweb.com/living-in-a-clean-house-can-improve-health/